Natalie Roush Flaunts Major Underboob Wearing Untied String Bikini On The Beach

-The soft bikini cups rose up above the bottom curves her bare, unconfined breasts, displaying an ample amount of underboob.
-The perfectly smooth swell of her skin was alluringly tempting.
+The soft bikini cups rose up above the bottom curves of her bare, unconfined breasts, displaying an ample amount of underboob.

 The matching bottom was also a triangular shape that covered her bits and little else.
-It was loosely tied in bows on either side of her curvaceous hips, high around the most slender part of her narrow waist.
+It was loosely tied in bows on either side of her curvaceous hips and sat high around the most slender part of her narrow waist.

-Natalie posed leaning against the root-heavy base of an enormous palm tree, in front of tranquil, blue-green water.
+Natalie posed by leaning against the root-heavy base of an enormous palm tree in front of tranquil, blue-green water.
 She bent her left knee and let her leg fall open, seemingly resting the bottom of her foot on the tree below her behind.

 Her left arm was raised over her head, and she gently tousled her long, damp, brunette tresses as they seemingly blew in the beachy breeze.
 Her other arm rested near her body, but she bent her elbow and curved her fingers toward her, perhaps managing a few loose strands of hair.

-Natalie turned her gorgeous face off-camera, letting the natural diffused sunshine illuminate her striking profile and delicate features.
+Natalie turned her face off-camera, letting the natural diffused sunshine illuminate her striking profile and delicate features.
 Light kissed her high cheekbones and strong jawline.
-She appeared to be intently watching the shoreline in the distance.
-She let her lips part ever so slightly.
+She appeared to be intently watching the shoreline in the distance as she let her lips part ever so slightly.

 In the second image, Natalie dropped both arms and grasped the ends of the untied bikini strings with her fingertips, pulling them slightly away and in front of her lean, toned torso.
 She cocked her head to one side and gazed seductively at the camera.

-An almost cloudless azure sky mirrored the hue of the ocean below, growing a gradually deeper hue the further it was from the horizon.
+An almost cloudless azure sky mirrored the hue of the ocean below, growing gradually deeper in hue the further it was from the horizon.